Jamaica Race Course: History

 In 1955, the Greater New York Association took over management of Jamaica Race Course along with Aqueduct Racetrack, Belmont Park, and Saratoga Race Course and decided to undertake renovations to Aqueduct in South Ozone Park, the other track in the Greater Jamaica area.
 Jamaica took on the Big A dates during Aqueduct's four year renovation, after which it would be sold for redevelopment as a housing project.
 With Aqueduct slated to reopen in the fall of 1959, Jamaica ceased operations on August 1 and was torn down the following year.
-Today the Rochdale Village housing development occupies the former site of Jamaica Race Course.
+Today Rochdale Village a middle income cooperative occupies the former site of the Jamaica Race Course.